Camera Magazine - In This Issue of Camera MagazineBy Administrator | Friday, 14 March 2014 00:00

 Camera Buyer’s Checklist D-SLRs And CSCs

-Thinking about a new D-SLR or compact system camera for Christmas?
-Here’s where to start and all current models are listed so you can easily make direct comparisons.
+If you’re in the market for a new interchangeable lens camera, here’s where to start your search.
 Where RRPs are no longer being provided, we’re quoting an average of the ‘street prices’ we’ve seen quoted over the last few weeks.
 It’s an imprecise science so expect to encounter some variations when you go shopping.

 In Practice - D-SLR Video Maker